cea-hpc/NabLab/docs/fr.cea.nabla.mkdocs/docs/nablablanguage.md

 ```

 A variable initialized with a default value is preceded by the `let` keyword.
 It is not possible to assign several variables in one definition.
-A user option is preceded by the `option` keyword.
-The option can be set in a [Json](https://www.json.org) data file.
-If the option has a default value it becomes optional in the data file otherwise the execution will produce an error if the option has no default value and is not found in the data file.
+A variable with no default value and not set in the module is considered as a user's option: its value has to be set by the final user in a [Json](https://www.json.org) data file.

 ```
 let ℝ γ = 3.0;                      // real scalar
 let ℝ[2] N = [0.0, 1.0];            // 1 dimension real array
 let ℝ[2, 2] N = [ [0.0, 1.0], N ];  // 2 dimensions real array
 let ℕ[2,2] I = [ [1, 0], [0, 1] ];  // 2 dimensions int array
-option ℕ maxIter = 200;             // optional integer user option option ℝ maxTime;                   // mandatory real user option
 ```

 ## Time iterators